top of page

 He headed up the North Plaza.
 The plaza would allow him to cross between the House Office and the Historic Capitol into the courtyard.
 If he was lucky, there would be something or someone around.

 James stopped by the replica Liberty Bell.
-He decided to try his own radio, despite the abysmal news that the Lieutenant had left him with at the graveyard.
+Deciding to try his own radio, despite the abysmal news that the Lieutenant left him with at the graveyard.
 He tried scanning the network.
-He could hear garbled chatter.
-He turned his radio up, but nothing intelligible was coming through.
+Only hearing garbled chatter, he turned his radio up, but nothing intelligible was coming through.

 “Break, break, any officers this net.
 I’m cut off by the capitol.
 Anyone read me?
 Over.”
 He waited.
 The scrambled chatter came back.